nosilver4u/ewww-image-optimizer/readme.txt

 Webhosts where things work (mostly) out of the box:

-* [A2 Hosting](https://partners.a2hosting.com/solutions.php?id=5959&url=638): EWWW IO is installed automatically for new sites, and is fully supported by A2 (referral link).
-Their Turbo+SSD hosting is very nice (and still cheap).
+* [A2 Hosting](https://www.a2hosting.com/): EWWW IO is installed automatically for A2 Optimized sites.
 * [aghosted](https://aghosted.com/)
 * [Arvixe](http://www.arvixe.com)
 * [Bluehost](https://www.bluehost.com)